Distributive justice: Egalitarianism

 While much academic work distinguishes between luck egalitarianism and social egalitarianism, Roland Pierik presents a synthesis combining the two branches.
 In his synthesis, he argues that instead of focusing on compensations for unjust inequalities in society via redistribution of primary goods, egalitarianism scholars should instead, given the fundamental notion upon which the theory is built, strive to create institutions that creates and promotes meaningful equal opportunities from the get-go.
 Pierik thus moves egalitarianism's otherwise reactive nature by emphasising a need for attention to the development of fundamentally different institutions that would eradicate the need for redistribution and instead focus on the initial equal distribution of opportunities from which people then themselves be able to shape their lives.

+Marxism

+The slogan "From each according to his ability, to each according to his needs" refers to distributive justice in Marxism according to Karl Marx.
+In Marxism-Leninism according to Vladimir Lenin the slogan "He who does not work, neither shall he eat" is a necessary approach to distributive justice on the path towards a communist society.

 Application and outcomes

 Outcomes

+Recent research has introduced probabilistic models, such as the Boltzmann Fair Division, which apply statistical and thermodynamic principles to the allocation of resources in society.
+These models provide a flexible and unbiased approach to distributive justice, allowing parameters to be tuned for equality, merit, or need.
+The Boltzmann fair division framework has been shown to bridge classical theories and practical policy applications, enabling fair and efficient distributions across diverse settings.

-Distributive justice affects performance when efficiency and productivity are involved.
+Distributive justice also affects organizational performance when efficiency and productivity are involved.
 Improving perceptions of justice increases performance.
 Organizational citizenship behaviors (OCBs) are employee actions in support of the organization that are outside the scope of their job description.
 Such behaviors depend on the degree to which an organization is perceived to be distributively just.
 As organizational actions and decisions are perceived as more just, employees are more likely to engage in OCBs.
 Perceptions of distributive justice are also strongly related to the withdrawal of employees from the organization.